sabreys/sabreys/README.md

   </p>

 Hi, I'm <b>Sabrey</b>.
 Here I turn my own ideas into applications with <b>Flutter,Node.js, and Firebase</b>.
 I like to set up my own servers and try new technologies in my projects.I usually don't publish the projects where I experiment with new technologies, but I try to share code snippets that I think could be useful.
 Academically, I am working on data anonymization algorithms that are efficient in terms of data utility with Python(Paper will be published soon.
 Stay tuned :bowtie:).
 I like to deal with A.I models and try to integrate them as natively into my mobile applications.
-I have a long association with <b>Firebase</b> and love to use cloud technologies

 <p align="center" >